TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 #### Step 4: Play game function

 Your game will play 5 rounds.
-Write a function named `playGame` that uses `playRound` to play 5 rounds, keeps score, and declares a winner at the end:
+You will write a function named `playGame` that calls `playRound` to play 5 rounds, keeps score, and declares a winner at the end.

 1. Create a new function named `playGame`.
 1. Get the human player choice using the `prompt` method.
 Read this [MDN article about the prompt method](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) learn more about it.